Weekly Announcements

 HIP CULTURE IN CONCERT – SEPT.
 18

-Tickets are available now for Hip Culture in Concert on September 18th at 7pm at the Richmond Hill Centre for the Performing Arts, music written and composed by Christ Church member Iggy Natoli and with performances by Andrea Stewart-Franklin.
+Tickets are available now for Hip Culture in Concert, in support of The Mackenzie Health Foundation, on September 18th at 7pm at the Richmond Hill Centre for the Performing Arts, music written and composed by Christ Church member Iggy Natoli and with performances by Andrea Stewart-Franklin.
 Tickets available through hipculturemusic.com

 1) October 19 - ACW hosted parish Muffin Breakfast.
 Ruth Patterson - guest speaker